 Evil and hate continue to divide us.
 They compartmentalize us into small factions and pit us against one another, prompting retaliation rather than forgiveness.
 All the while, we have commonalities that go unnoticed.
 We have to learn to capitalize on our shared humanity and let that be the underlying thread that connects us.

 Take a look at the number of vigils being held around the world for those who lost their lives at the Tree of Life Synagogue.
 All around the world, we are mourning together.

 Make a Difference

 Rather than fight…you can make a difference…through your support of our Faith Always Wins Foundation.

-The Faith Always Wins Foundation stands on three pillars: Kindness, Faith and Healing.
+The Faith Always Wins Foundation stands on three pillars: Kindness, Faith, and Healing.
 Our flagship event, SevenDays® Make a Ripple, Change the World, provides our community with opportunities for engagement and education through acts of kindness and interfaith dialogue.
-Our interfaith youth leadership team, and subsequent interfaith dialogue workshops, equips youth and adults in engaging in healthy conversations and interactions with people of various religious and non-religious identities.
+Our interfaith youth leadership team, and subsequent interfaith dialogue workshops, equip youth and adults in engaging in healthy conversations and interactions with people of various religious and non-religious identities.
 Through shared values and informative storytelling, our commonalities begin to rise to the surface.
-This encourages us to connect through a posture of understanding, respect and empathy, and often translates into new friendships.
+This encourages us to connect through a posture of understanding, respect, and empathy and often translates into new friendships.

 Financially supporting the Faith Always Wins Foundation will assist us with these activities, which have already proven to create positive change.
 Our mission is to promote dialogue for the betterment of our world through kindness, faith & healing.